peefeeyatko/frontend-boilerplate/README.md

 ## Quick Start
 * From your project's root directory run `git clone https://github.com/peefeeyatko/frontend-boilerplate.git`
 * run `npm install` (you may need to do `sudo npm install`).
-This will install all required plugins defined in package.json
+This will install all required plugins and dependencies defined in package.json
 * run `bower install` to pull in all required packages for application e.g. Bootstrap, jQuery.
 These application dependencies will be defined in the bower.json file
 * Update config object in gulpfile.js